-But even if your Italian ancestry is more distant, you might still be eligible!
+But even if your Italian ancestry is more distant than your grandparents, you might still be eligible!
+You can actually qualify for Italian dual citizenship if your great grandparent, great great grandparent, or even further back was Italian.
 As long as you can answer a few simple questions, you can determine whether or not you qualify.

-In this post, I’ll walk you step by step through the process of qualifying.
+In this post, I’ll walk you step by step through the process of determining eligibility.
 Since 2005, I’ve helped hundreds of people become Italian citizens –this is what I do day in and day out.

 But first, I’ll explain what Italian dual citizenship actually is.